gundeepoberoi/MCRStudentHack/record/Styling_v1.md

 team.tsx (filename: index.tsx):
-1. Change font-size of header from 4xl to 5xl to ensure consistent font-size for headers
+1. Change font-size of header to 4xl to ensure consistent font-size for headers
 2. Change font-family of header to Roboto to ensure consistent font-family of text
 3. Make the header bold: Change from font-medium to font-bold
 4.

+layout.tsx:
+1. Change default font-style from "Inter" to "Roboto"
+2.

 tailwind.config.ts:
-1. Add font family "roboto" after "redhat"
+1. Remove font-family
 2.